kgrammer-ivantage/mongodb-prez/mongodb-prez.md

 ##Sharding Architecture

 !["shard keys"](http://docs.mongodb.org/master/_images/sharded-cluster.png)
-* __mongos__ - Routes reads/writes  from applications to shards

 * Applications do not access the shards directly
+	* __mongos__ - routes the reads/writes from the applications to the shards

 ##Who Sharded?